layilin/SP23-33852/_texts/sc-page063.md

 - Descend from far, and, ere bright morning dawn,
 - Astonish'd Afric sees her crop devour'd.
 [165]
 - Or, doth the Cane a proper nest afford,
-- And food adapted to the yellow fly?—
+- And food adapted to the yellow fly?——
 - The skill'd in Nature's mystic lore observe,
 - Each tree, each plant, that drinks the golden day, [170]
 - Some reptile life sustains: Thus cochinille

+---